 The Commissioner considers that the exporters who are not identified as either a 'cooperative exporter' or 'residual exporter' are for the purposes of this review uncooperative exporters and non-cooperative entities.

-2.5 Submissions by interested parties
+2.5 Submissions received with respect to initiation

 Following the initiation of the review, the Commission has received submissions from a number of interested parties.

 2.5.1 Capral Limited